In the Footsteps of St. Francis and St. Clare

 A Pilgrimage to Assisi and Rome

 The Rev. Milton Williams invites you to join him for an exciting pilgrimage to Assisi.
-We will be in Assisi for his feast day and have enough time in Assisi to immerse ourselves in its history, spirituality, art and food.
+We will be in Assisi for St. Francis' feast day and have enough time in Assisi to immerse ourselves in its history, spirituality, art and food.
 Join us for this transformative and memorable journey!

 September 28, 2018 - October 6, 2018